Living in the 70's

 Living in the 70's is the debut album by Australian rock band Skyhooks, which was released in October 1974 via Mushroom Records.
-It spent 16 weeks at the top of the national albums chart from late February 1975, and became the highest-selling album by an Australian artist in the country, eventually achieveing shipment of 375,000 copies.
+It spent 16 weeks at the top of the national albums chart from late February 1975, and became the highest-selling album by an Australian artist in the country, eventually achieving shipment of 375,000 copies.
 The second single, "Horror Movie" (1974), reached number one on the related national singles chart in 1975.
 In October 2010, it was listed at No. 9 in the book 100 Best Australian Albums.
 The album's eponymous track was ranked number 72 in 2018 on Triple M's "Ozzest 100", the "most Australian" songs of all time listing.